slavonic/slavonic.github.io/users.md

 ### I need help!

-If you are having difficulties, all questions (except for those related to Microsoft products) may be addressed to the [SCI-Users mailing list](https://ponomar.net/mailman/listinfo/sci-users_ponomar.net).
+If you are having difficulties, all questions may be addressed to the [SCI-Users mailing list](https://ponomar.net/mailman/listinfo/sci-users_ponomar.net).